Outdated Parenting Advice from the 80s: What's Changed and Why

 18old habits now getting side-eyed

-Much moreattention to feelings, safety, and evidence
+Much moreattention to feelings, safety, and actual evidence

 Zeronostalgia for secondhand smoke in the car